 Free SEO tools

-Three free SEO tools backed by the open-source pseolint engine v0.6 — SpamBrain checker, thin-content scanner, doorway-page detector. $0, no signup, runs in a 60-second median.
+Three free SEO tools backed by the open-source pseolint engine — SpamBrain checker, thin-content scanner, doorway-page detector. $0, no signup, runs in a 60-second median.
 Each tool now produces a per-template verdict, not a per-URL list.
 Pick a tool below; methodology and comparison table follow.

-What these tools are for
+Open tool →What these tools are for

 Programmatic-SEO sites (template-driven content at scale) and AI Overview readiness — SpamBrain triggers from the March 27, 2026 core update that tightened scaled-content signals on date-stacked corpora (the most recent classifier shift to demote pSEO sites), the May 7, 2024 site-reputation-abuse policy (now detected by links/host-section-divergence), the March 5, 2024 scaled-content-abuse update, plus the AEO patterns that determine ChatGPT, Perplexity, and Google AI Overview citations.